criller7070/roskilde-trade-mobileapp/CONTRIBUTING.md

 - Jetpack Compose (React) - UI library.
 Has animations, gestures (e.g. swipe)
 - Jetpack Navigation (React Router) - Nav/route to different screens
 - Material Design 3 (Tailwind/PostCSS) - Styling.
 Has icons
-- Koin - DI framework
+- Hilt - DI framework
 - Coil - Image Loading.
 Browsers do it automatically, but we need to fetch/decode/cache/display images
 - Proguard - don't worry about it.
 Basically optimizes and obfuscates the apk (app executable)